-3.2 The plan is designed to be accessible at all times even when there is no shortage.
+3.2 The plan is designed to be always accessible even when there is no shortage.

 Where there are modest reductions in the blood supply, for example <10% reduction, appropriate use / Patient Blood Management (PBM) programmes should help avoid the activation of formal red cell shortage arrangements.

 3.3 The appropriate use of donor blood and the use of effective alternatives to blood are important public health and clinical governance issues.
-This plan is designed to build on actions taken by hospitals to improve transfusion safety and effectiveness in line with the Better Blood Transfusion 3,4,5 and PBM initiatives 6.
+This plan is designed to build on actions taken by hospitals to improve transfusion safety and effectiveness in line with the Better Blood Transfusion and PBM initiatives .